 Chronic venous insufficiency

-Chronic venous hypertension causes abnormalities in the capillaries in the leg tissues that make them more permeable.
-This allows fluids, proteins, and blood cells to leak into the tissues.
+Chronic venous hypertension causes abnormalities in the capillaries in the leg that make them more permeable.
+This allows fluids, proteins, and red blood cells to leak into the tissues.
 Venous hypertension may also be associated with an increased inflammatory response, changes in the structure of the microvasculature and reduced skin and tissue oxygenation.
 Venous ulceration occurs when the valves are compromised and calf muscle pump is inefficient in facilitating blood flow to the heart.
 If this remains unmanaged, venous hypertension increases in the lower limb due to prolonged and worsening venous stasis.